Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Added some code in processing to make the MODE / FILE_TYPE loop around so that I can change it without having to look back at the code
 Added a processing-java command to work well in conjunction with Taamim's export code once they add it

+### 5/24-27/24 HW
+I have pulled old processing code in order to more efficiently encode messages or file.
+Does not currenntly work with gifs, will need to be updated to include those.
+I added some code in the future so I can ask about the way arguments work in processing.
+Also some code to add some cool text to our build so people can see their changes live.
+Made a string array to further make text additions easier to track Started working on the draw loop and adding if statement for our different functions Added different modes to accept images and messages as a part of encrypting...Which should have been there from the beginning but don't ask me lmao
+Arguments for gifs will be fun
+Will pull Graphics project to repo tomorrow for better testing

 ## GROUP MEMBER 2: Taamim Naamid